Table of contents

 - Very limited documentation and quite few user reviews

-- Newcomer: not proven, not audited, limited functionality and some bugs
+- Newcomer: not proven, not audited, limited functionality and bugs

 - Visually OK